 Students are expected to follow our code of conduct, 'Ready, Respect, Strive' at all times.
-The school has the power to discipline beyond the school gate in the following circumstances: any poor behaviour when the child is:
+The school has the power to discipline beyond the school gate in the following circumstances:

 - taking part in any school-organised or school-related activity or - travelling to or from school or - wearing school uniform or - in some other way identifiable as a student at the school.